Skip to content

 NPZ Arrays

-Common arrays in the .npz file include:
+Common arrays in the .npy or .npz outputs include:

 • time: (N,)